Discount Tire: Further expansion and diversification

 In 2020, Dean Muglia succeeded Zuieback as CEO, although Zuieback remained the executive chairman.
 Muglia stated that "nothing is off the table" in regard to future services, where the company had initially provided solely tire and wheel services.

 A store was opened in Pittsburgh, Pennsylvania, in February 2020, marking the company's entry into the northeastern United States.

 In mid-2021, Discount Tire partnered with Trico and began selling windshield wiper blades.
 It then acquired Tire Rack on December 31, 2021.
 This was followed by the acquisition of Dunn Tire & Auto, a chain of full-service maintenance shops, on September 30, 2023, expanding their presence to New York.
+Tire Rack, having been an early adopter in the area of mobile tire installation, allowed Discount Tire to begin offering that service under its brand.
 In April 2024, Discount Tire acquired Suburban Tire Auto Repair Centers, a chain of automotive shops serving the Chicago metropolitan area.

 On December 27, 2022, Discount Tire announced it would be building a new headquarters in Phoenix.
 On December 27, 2024, the company announced it had acquired Desert Ridge Corporate Center, a 275,208-square-foot office space located one mile away from the land acquired in 2022.
 As of July 2025, construction of a new headquarters has not begun.

+In the mid-2020s, America’s Tire, the regional brand used by Discount Tire in certain markets, expanded into New Jersey for the first time with the opening of a store in Burlington County.
+News coverage of the expansion reported that the company operates approximately 1,250 retail locations across 40 U.S. states.